*The restaurant has since closed down*

 They even provide a mini fan (cute little blue fan) that run on batteries to speed up the cooking time.
 With the fresh ingredients simmering in the clear soup, it ends up very sweet and delicious.
 It goes well with the yellow mee and everyone end up finishing up the soup too.

-Traditional metal steamboat pots waiting to be fill with soup.
-Only a few restaurants uses this type of pots.
+Traditional metal steamboat pots waiting to be filled with soup.
+Only a few restaurants use this type of pots.